Scandi Standard AB

 Performance

-The company does not disclose information related to market bans in the reporting period, and none were detected in media screening.
+The company does not disclose the number or locations of market bans during the reporting year, and no instances were detected in media screenings.

 0.5/2